wmutschl/mutschler.dev/content/apple/macos-post-install.md

 - Animation Speed: Fast

 #### Logi Options+ (free)
-Logitech Options does not work well with Apple Silicon; however, they have a new beta software called [Logi Options+](https://www.logitech.com/de-ch/software/logi-options-plus.html) which you can download via signing up for the beta program.
-After that you get the download link via email.
 Install the software and follow the onboarding screen to allow some permissions in `Security & Privacy`, i.e. `Accessibility`,  `Bluetooth` and `Input Monitoring`.
 I set some general behavior; particularly, I don't use natural scrolling on the scroll wheel and use the inverted direction for the thumb wheel.
 I then have a look at the global settings of the buttons.
 I remap the default behavior of the forward and back buttons to copy and paste.
-At the same time, I enable applications-specific settings for Safari and Chrome such that the default behavior is to go forward and back again.
-Moreover, I like that the thumb wheel switches between tabs.
-Next, I remap the gestures such that clicking the thumb button opens Mission Control, hold+left goes back, hold+right goes forward, hold+up opens a terminal, hold+down opens Safari.
+I remap the gestures such that clicking the thumb button opens Mission Control, hold+left goes back, hold+right goes forward, hold+up opens a terminal, hold+down opens Safari.

 #### Mission Control Plus (9.65€)
 From Gnome I am used to be able to close the windows from the activity overview, which is called mission control on macOS.
 So I download [Mission Control plus](https://www.fadel.io/missioncontrolplus) for which I already purchased a license.
 Unzip it and manually move it to the applications folder.
 Open the app and follow the instructions.
-Then enter the license in the menu bar and I choose to hide the tray icon.
+Then enter the license in the menu bar and I choose to hide the menu icon.

 #### Moom (9.99€)
 There are many options for tiling windows on macOS.
 I find Moom quite flexible and install it via the [App Store](https://apps.apple.com/us/app/moom/id419330170?mt=12).
 I choose to run it as a menu bar application and open at startup.
 I also add a keyboard shortcut <kbd>CTRL</kbd>+<kbd>space</kbd> and add layouts I use often to shortcuts.
 When I have a working configuration I backup the settings by running in terminal.app: